 [Continue Reading]Startups seeking to hire CEOs

-Founders’ Next Move, Versatile VC’s community for founders researching their next move, continues to grow.
+Founders’ Next Move continues to grow.
 We just posted in our online community details on two different startups that are seeking to hire a CEO.
 The first CEO role is pre-revenue and can be based anywhere in the US.
-The second role can be based in...
+The second role can be based in any major city in the US or Europe, and the...

 [Continue Reading]How to Find a Job as a VC Scout: Compensation and Which Firms Are Recruiting